holdenlee/holdenlee.github.io/posts/Bite-sized writing for powerful thinking.md

 Joshua Foer presents the following dilemma: In this age, we read a lot of books and articles - but how much of it do we actually remember?
 If we didn't remember it, what was the point of reading it?

 One answer to this dilemma is as follows.
 We don't need to memorize everything, because we have information at our fingertips - but neither are we intelligent by having Internet access alone.
 We are overwhelmed by that raw information.
-Instead, we maintain a kind of superstructure of "notes" between us and all the information out there.
+Instead, we maintain a kind of superstructure of "notes" between us and all the information out there.[^me]

+[^me]: See Vannevar Bush's conception of the memex in [As we may think](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/).

 I want to end with my conception of what being "well-read" is.
 It's not sufficient to just read a bunch of books if you forget what you read.
 Read widely, and reflect, record, and summarize things that you read.[^b] Remember that they can be bite-sized.
 Index into books and articles.